PoisotLab/ms_network_prediction/manuscript.md

 (@fig:example).

 ![Proof-of-Concept: An empirical network
-[from @Hadfield2014TalTwo] is converted intro latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
+[from @Hadfield2014TalTwo] is converted into latent features using probabilistic PCA, then used to train a deep neural network to predict species interactions.
 The initial and imputed networks are represented as their tSNE embedding, and the colors of nodes are the cluster to